Homelite UT09526 - 400 CFM Gas Handheld Blower

 The following charts are provided to give you an idea how the key specs of the Homelite UT09526 compare with similar leaf blowers.

 - Air expelled from the nozzle of this blower can reach 150 MPH.
 When compared to others of this type, the UT09526 has a lower air speed than most gas-powered handheld blowers.
-For the fastest air speed in this category, you may want to consider the Craftsman BV2500, which can expell air at a velocity that can reach 250 MPH.
+For the fastest air speed in this category, you may want to consider the Poulan Pro PPBV25, which can expell air at a velocity that can reach 230 MPH.

-- As this unit is rated at 400 CFM (cubic feet per minute), it expells less air than most gas-powered handheld blowers.
-For the highest air volume, you may want to have a look at the Craftsman B225, which boasts with 650 CFM.
+- It’s capable of expelling a maximum air volume of 400 CFM (cubic feet per minute).
+This places it at the low end compared to other gas-powered handheld blowers.
+For the highest air volume, you may want to have a look at the Ryobi JET FAN RY25AXB, which boasts with 520 CFM.

 Price comparison

-As you can see from this interactive chart, the Homelite UT09526 is the cheapest of all gas handheld blowers.
+As you can see from these interactive charts, when compared to other gas handheld blowers, the Homelite UT09526 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget blower.